Luashine/jass-history/README.md

 ## How to contribute?

-Find me the missing Warcraft 3 versions, pretty please with sugar on top and an air kiss. *I'll be completely and fully satisfied* with a first version for each release, like 1.30.0 and 1.31.0.
+Find me the missing Warcraft 3 versions, pretty please with sugar on top and an air kiss.
+*I'll be completely and fully satisfied* with a first version for each release.

+### WANTED VERSIONS

+Missing these (see `version-list-sorted.txt`)

+- TFT-v1.29.1 (between TFT-v1.29.0.8803 and TFT-v1.29.2.9231)
+- 1.31.1, earlier version than TFT-v1.31.1.12173 (very low priority)

+Not needed:

+- no changes ~~TFT-v1.28.1 (between TFT-v1.28.0.7205-zhtw and TFT-v1.28.2.7395)~~

 ## How to filter non-empty commits